eVisas

 The Department for Work and Pensions and the National Health Service in England and Wales can securely access the immigration status of people with eVisas when they seek to claim benefits or access healthcare.

-This means that you should not be asked to present proof of status when seeking UK government health services and benefits.
-You may still be asked to provide ID to confirm your identity.
+This means that you should not be asked to present proof of status when seeking NHS care or other UK government health services, although you may still be asked to provide ID to confirm your identity.

 You should continue to carry your in-date physical immigration documents with you when you travel internationally.
-If you already have an eVisa you should tell the Home Office about any passport on which you intend to travel with by updating your digital account.
+If you already have an eVisa, you should notify the Home Office of any passport you intend to use by updating your digital account.

-The Home Office allows carriers, including airlines, ferries, and international train operators, to automatically access the visa of passengers when they present their passport which is linked to their digital account.
+The Home Office allows carriers - including airlines, ferries, and international train operators - to automatically access passengers’ visa details when they present a passport linked to their digital account.

 Some carriers might ask you for a "share code" to check your eVisa.
-You can generate a share code from your UKVI account using the View and Prove service, you should use the “other” type of share code not the one for employers or the one for landlords.
-Share codes are valid for 90 days and so you can generate the share code before you travel if you are returning within 90 days.
+You can generate this code from your UKVI account using the View and Prove service; be sure to select the “other” share code option (not the one for employers or the one for landlords).
+Share codes are valid for 90 days, so you can generate one before you travel if you are returning within that period.

-If you are unable to show your eVisa or provide a share code the carrier must contact the Home Office to verify your status.
-Carriers may also allow you to board using an expired BRP or BRC until at least 31 March 2025.
+If you are unable to show your eVisa or provide a share code, the carrier must contact the Home Office to verify your status.
+Carriers may also allow you to board using an expired BRP or BRC until 1 June 2025.

 You can find further information about how to report eVisa issues to the Home Office in this eVisa Bust Card created by the3million and Migrants Organise.